skpassegna/caprover-one-click-apps/README.md

 For a complete list of available one-click apps, please visit the [CaproverHub](https://caproverhub.github.io/caprover-one-click-apps/) repository homepage.

 Feel free to explore, contribute, and enhance your CapRover experience with these one-click apps! 🚢✨

+# Notice

+Many image used here are not official one because the devs do not have one.
+I will try to compile myself some images to update the apps if I have some free time.
+So these apps may lack updates.